 "There is no further education to be gained by the second kick of a mule"

-We are starting to organise another scurvy relief fund raffle.
+We are starting to organize another scurvy relief fund raffle.
 Contact me if you are interested in helping out.
 Thank you.

 I was pretty restless during the weekend of the Blade show, 3000 miles away!!.